marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/edges.rst

 *nonlocal goto handlers*

-  .. index:: nonlocal goto handler

-  .. index:: EDGE_ABNORMAL, EDGE_ABNORMAL_CALL
+  .. index:: nonlocal goto handler, EDGE_ABNORMAL, EDGE_ABNORMAL_CALL

   GCC allows nested functions to return into caller using a ``goto`` to a label passed to as an argument to the callee.
 The labels passed